 - All countries with and without domestic natural resources should consider the risks in such sectors for their own safety.

 - Countries should increase cooperation between financial investigators and environmental crime agencies to share information and expedite investigations.

 These priority steps are very important for the identification of potential risks/incidents and the analysis of subsequent actions.

 Environmental Crimes and Countries

-The report includes all relevant analyses, case studies, definitions and necessary information.
-Looking at these case studies shows how much environmental crime-based money laundering actually takes place.
+The report includes all relevant analyses, case studies, definitions, and necessary information.
+Looking at these case studies show how much environmental crime-based money laundering actually takes place.
 For the analysis, a questionnaire from 45 countries was distributed.
-Countries mentioned in case studies: Argentina, Brazil, the People's Republic of China, Costa-Rica, Finland, Germany, Indonesia, Ireland, Italy, Madagascar, Netherlands, Norway, Peru, Singapore, South Africa, Turkey, United Kingdom, United States and Zimbabwe.
-The questionnaire has titles such as: Country perceptions of risk, national laws and powers for money laundering and environmental crimes, asset recovery and international cooperation.
+Countries mentioned in case studies: Argentina, Brazil, the People's Republic of China, Costa Rica, Finland, Germany, Indonesia, Ireland, Italy, Madagascar, Netherlands, Norway, Peru, Singapore, South Africa, Turkey, United Kingdom, United States, and Zimbabwe.
+The questionnaire has titles such as Country perceptions of risk, national laws, and powers for money laundering and environmental crimes, asset recovery, and international cooperation.

-Moreover, according to the FATF's statement, it was stated that the new report was prepared based on “Money Laundering and the Illegal Wildlife Trade" report.
+Moreover, according to the FATF's statement, it was stated that the new report was prepared based on the "Money Laundering and the Illegal Wildlife Trade" report.
 According to the statement, FATF will intensify its research on environmental crimes and will hold a webinar on this issue in September 2021.

 Case Studies: Examples of Environmental Crime and Money Laundering